kimzuni/longvinter-docker-server/docs/en/README.md

 > At the moment, All related features have been replaced and removed because Longvinter does not support RCON.
 >
 > Therefore, we would like to inform you that if you do not save the server and proceed
-> with server shutdown, update, and backup recovery, the history of your play for up to 12 minutes may be rolled back.
+> with server shutdown, and recovery, the history of your play for up to 12 minutes may be rolled back.
 > (Server is Automatically saved every 10~12 minutes.)

 ## Official URL